How Does a Parking Brake Work?

 The biggest enemy of your car or truck’s emergency brake is that old familiar foe: corrosion.
 Over time, the cables underneath your car’s chassis that are linked to the brake can rust to the point where they no longer move smoothly.
 If the cable is inside a shield, it can actually be worse, because the shielding tube can become clogged with grit, grime and corrosion.
 The less you use your brake, the more likely it is that you will suffer a rust-based failure, which typically manifests in the form of a snapping cable.
 Even if you drive an automatic vehicle and don’t often rely on the system while parking, make sure you activate the parking brake at least once or twice a week to keep it in good working order.

+Check out all the brake system products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on your vehicle’s parking brake, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Wikimedia Commons.